deephdc/deep-docs/docs/nova-lxd-devstack.md

 $ sudo apt install lxd zfsutils-linux
 ```

-4. *Optional step:* If you need to install a different LXD/LXC version, execute following steps:
+4. *Optional step:* If you need to install a different LXD/LXC version, execute the following steps:

-   1. Unstall LXD and LXC (delete configuration and data files of LXD/LXC and it's dependencies)
+   1. Uninstall LXD and LXC (delete configuration and data files of LXD/LXC and it's dependencies)
    ```bash
    $ sudo apt-get purge --auto-remove lxd lxc
    ```

    2. Install the wanted version of LXD/LXC:
-      * LXD/LXC 3.0.1 on a host runing Xenial
+      * LXD/LXC 3.0.1 on a host running Xenial
       ```bash
       $ sudo apt-get purge --auto-remove lxd lxc
       ```